xic19022/mks/README.md

-# A modified MKS for health time series data
+# A modified MKS test for health time series data

+## Introduction
+The nonparametric Mann-Kendall-Sneyers (MKS) test, oftentimes called the sequential MKS test, has been applied to the change point detection for long-term time series data (e.g., hydrological changes, climatic changes).
+According to the Centers for Disease Control and Prevention (CDC) report, both social distancing and mass gathering can potentially lead to an abrupt change in regional COVID-19 cases, albeit in different directions.
+Then, we have evaluated the potential of the MKS test for change point detection in short-term time series data, the COVID-19 cases of infection.

-## Data
+## Data description
+The data used for the analysis is the COVID-19 time series data in all 50 US states.
+The state-level case data were derived from the [USAFacts](https://usafacts.org/data/) with the coverage from March 23, 2020 through January 31, 2021 in a total of 45 weeks.
+The data were aggregated on a weekly basis for each state, representing new weekly cases.

 The file *data.csv* includes varaibles derived by the MKS.
 The variables are the outputs generated at each step of the analysis (i.e., Case, Mi, Sk, E(Sk), VAR(Sk), R_case, R_Mi, R_Sk, R_Uf, and U_b).
-The file also includes the final plots with the forward sequence U_f and the backward sequence U_b for each of the 50 US states.
+The file also includes the final plots with the forward sequence U_f and the backward sequence U_b for each state.

 ### Data columns
 Week: week ID, where Week 1 starts on March 23, 2020 and Week 45 ends on January 31, 2021.